lockstockandbarrel/earth/README.md

 **WIP Notice:** this has barely been begin.
 I am still sorting out what is and is not standard.

+Once constructed and stable, the lessons will become a tutorial on the Fortran Wiki, and this project will contain the related modules and examples, but at this point this is just an incomplete outline so starting the Wiki entries would be premature.

 ### Introduction to Fortran Unicode support
    + [**Lesson I:**](docs/lesson1_ucs4.md) reading and writing UTF-8 Unicode files
-   + Lesson II:  creating Unicode strings in ASCII Fortran source files
+   + [**Lesson II:**](docs/lesson2_ucs4.md) creating Unicode strings in ASCII Fortran source files
    + Lesson III: mixing ASCII and UCS4 kinds as regards assignments, passing arguments to external ASCII libraries, and I/O argument lists
    + Lesson IV:  what is and is not supported with internal READ and WRITE statements